 Protecting Your Private Health Information and Risks

 This method of communication and viewing prevents unauthorized parties from being able to access or read messages while they are in transmission.
 However, keeping messages secure depends on two additional factors: the secure message must reach the correct email address, and access to that address must be limited to the correct individual (or someone authorized by that individual).
 Only you can insure that these two requirements are met.
 We need you to make sure that we have your correct email address and you MUST inform us if it ever changes.
 You also need to keep track of who has access to your email account; so that only you or someone you authorize can see the messages that you receive from us.
 If you pick up secure messages from a website, you need to keep unauthorized individuals from learning your password.
 If you think that someone has learned your password, then you should promptly go to the Patient Portal and change it.
 We will provide adequate notice of any changes.
 We understand the importance of the privacy of your health care and will continue to strive to make all information as confidential as possible.

 The following includes types of information that you will have access to through the Patient Portal

 - The consent to publish medical information.
-Medical information, for the purposes of the Patient Portal includes, but is not limited to, information about you regarding substance abuse, pregnancy, treatment or testing and diagnosis of sexually transmissible diseases (STDs) and human immunodeficiency virus (HIV), The consent is valid for 1 year and must be renewed annually.
+Medical information, for the purposes of the Patient Portal includes, but is not limited to, information about you regarding substance abuse, pregnancy, treatment or testing and diagnosis of sexually transmissible diseases (STDs) and human immunodeficiency virus (HIV).
+The consent is valid for one year and must be renewed annually.

 - Lab results.
 You can view copies of lab tests, the lab test results, and any explanations or comments from your provider.
 This is a read only area.
 Your provider may decide that the results of your lab tests should not be published on the Patient Portal because they need to have more explanation than can be provided on the Portal.
 In this case, your provider will make other arrangements to discuss your lab test results.